OUCRU Hanoi Staff Photos (2022)

 Dr Vũ Thị Lan Hương

-Huong’s work involves community and hospital-based studies on antimicrobial use and antimicrobial resistance (AMR), assessing factors that can be addressed to control the emergence and spread of resistance and preserve the efficacy of antibiotics, and identifying interventions that are responsive to the needs of the target populations in Vietnam and local region.
+Specifically, her work involves community and hospital-based studies on antimicrobial use and antimicrobial resistance.
+The project assesses factors that can be addressed to control the emergence and spread of resistance, preserve the efficacy of antibiotics, and identify interventions that are responsive to the needs of the target populations in Vietnam and the wider Asian region.

 Publications